XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Verified Details

-Yes; efficient tools for stocks, ETFs, mutual funds, options, and bonds
+Strong search and screening tools for stocks, ETFs, mutual funds, and options

 Spot stock purchase